-Peculiar Ground will be published in the USA by HarperCollins in January 2018
+Peculiar Ground is published in the USA by HarperCollins

 KIRKUS starred review